Kong/atc-router/README.md

 * `IpAddr` - a single IP address that can be checked against an `IpCidr`
 * `Int` - an 64-bit signed integer

+Please refer to the [documentation](https://docs.konghq.com/gateway/latest/reference/expressions-language/) on Kong website for how the language is used in practice.

 # APIs

 ## resty.router.schema